 3. Try Other Grains

-If you typically eat 2-3 servings of rice per week, begin incorporating non-rice grains into your diet such as wheat, oats, and quinoa.
-These alternatives, though not arsenic free, contain much less arsenic than rice.
+If you typically eat two to three servings of rice per week, begin incorporating non-rice grains into your diet, such as wheat, oats, and quinoa.
+These alternatives, though not arsenic-free, contain much less arsenic than rice.

 Changing an Industry

 The FDA tests for arsenic in food through both its Total Diet Study and Toxic Elements in Foods and Foodware programs.